 Couples may decide to get a divorce after years of thinking about it.
 Others may file for divorce immediately after finding out about an affair or other sudden changes in the relationship.
 Anywhere between immediately after filing or after a week of separation, one or both spouses may have a change of mind.
 They may want to think about it longer, get counseling, or realize that divorce is not the best option.

 If the divorce has not been ordered by the judge or divorce papers have not been signed, there is generally an option to put the divorce proceedings on hold or cancel the filing.
-If you have any questions about filing for divorce in Missouri, contact the Joshua Wilson Law Firm today at 816-331-9968.
+If you have any questions about filing for divorce in Missouri, contact the Higher Level Legal Law Firm today at 816-331-9968.

 How Long After Filing Can You Change Your Mind?